Functional Integral Approach to $C^*$-algebraic Quantum Mechanics I: Heisenberg and Poincar\'{e}: Quantization

-Now, a particularly interesting subset of elements of the algebra $\mathfrak{A}_\mathrm{L}$ is its set of units, i.e. invertible elements.
-Let $A_\mathrm{L}$ be the group (or a subgroup) of units of $\mathfrak{A}_\mathrm{L}$ and let $G_A$ denote a topological group isomorphic to $A_\mathrm{L}$.
-By definition, $G_A$ is a topological linear Lie group since $A_\mathrm{L}$ is endowed with a Lie bracket.(\cite{HM} def.
-5.32) Construct the complexified group $G_A^\C$.
-The plan is to model $\mathfrak{A}_\mathrm{L}$ by a certain $C^\ast$-algebra of functions $\mathrm{F}:G_A^\C\rightarrow L_B(\mathcal{H})$ (to be specified below).
-Of course this algebra is not likely to be equivalent to $\mathfrak{A}_\mathrm{L}$.
-But in practice one doesn't know $\mathfrak{A}_\mathrm{L}$ explicitly anyway: Invariably, one starts with some symmetries that characterize a system, identifies the associated group (which is typically a Lie group), and constructs $\mathfrak{A}_\mathrm{L}$ from there.
-So we might as well make this assumption: \begin{assumption} The $C^\ast$-algebra that characterizes a quantum system can be modeled by a certain space of integrable functions $\mathrm{F}:G_A^\C\rightarrow L_B(\mathcal{H})$ where $G_A^\C$ is a topological linear Lie group whose Lie algebra possesses a triangular decomposition\footnote{We add this qualifier as it will simplify the discussion of representations.
-But more importantly the decomposition characterizes physically relevant quantum numbers.
-It is not significantly restrictive from a physics perspective, because it includes all finite-dimensional and Kac-Moody Lie algebras.} and the Hilbert space $\mathcal{H}$ furnishes a suitable representation of $G_A^\C$. \end{assumption}
+Now, a particularly interesting subset of elements of the algebra $\mathfrak{A}_L$ is its set of units, i.e. invertible elements.
+Let $A_L$ be the group (or a subgroup) of units of $\mathfrak{A}_L$ and let $G$ denote a topological group isomorphic to $A_L$.
+By definition, $G$ is a topological linear Lie group since $A_L$ is endowed with a Lie bracket.\cite[def.
+5.32]{HM} Construct the complexified group $G^\C$.
+The plan is to model $\mathfrak{A}_L$ by a certain $C^\ast$-algebra of functionals\footnote{We use the term functional to refer to an operator-valued function on some topological space.
+Strictly, functional refers to a scalar-valued function on some (usually infinite-dimensional) space.
+However, in the context where operator-valued functions on topological spaces are integrands of functional integrals, we will continue to use the term imprecisely.
+The algebra of functionals will be constructed below with the help of functional Mellin transforms.} $\mathrm{F}:G^\C\rightarrow L_B(\mathcal{H})$.
+Of course this algebra is not likely to be equivalent to $\mathfrak{A}_L$.
+But in practice one doesn't know $\mathfrak{A}_L$ explicitly anyway: Invariably, one starts with some symmetries that characterize a system, identifies an associated group (which is typically a Lie group), and attemps to construct $\mathfrak{A}_L$ from there.
+So we might as well make this assumption: \begin{assumption} The $C^\ast$-algebra that characterizes a quantum system can be modeled by a certain subspace of integrable (details follow) functionals $\mathbf{F}(G^\C)\ni\mathrm{F}:G^\C\rightarrow L_B(\mathcal{H})$ where $G^\C$ is a topological linear Lie group whose Lie algebra possesses a triangular decomposition\footnote{We add this qualifier as it will simplify the discussion of representations.
+But more importantly the decomposition characterizes physically relevant quantum numbers via the adjoint representation.
+A triangular decomposition is not significantly restrictive from a physics perspective, because it includes all finite-dimensional and Kac-Moody Lie algebras.
+Moreover, algebras of inhomogeneous groups can be obtained by contraction.} and the Hilbert space $\mathcal{H}$ is constructed from suitable (sub)-representations of $G^\C$. \end{assumption}